• Skip to main content

 Cliff Trail to Waipoo Falls

-Waipoo Falls is situated at Waimea – West Side and is about 2 miles in length (each way) with a moderate difficulty raging.
-The actual waterfall cascades for 800 ft and is easily explored from the hiking trails in the region.
+Waipoo Falls is situated at Waimea – West Side and is about 2 miles in length (each way) with a moderate difficulty rating.
+The actual waterfall cascades for 800 ft and is easily explored from the hiking trails in the area.

 Great features in the local area include wildlife, beautiful views, river, forest, and bird watching.